- First block mined at 11PM EST, 18th January 2014

 - PrivateSend gives financial privacy by obscuring the source of funds on the blockchain.

-- Governance and Treasury allows stakeholders in Dash to determine the direction of the project and devotes 10% of the block reward to development of the project and ecosystem (as of March 2017, our annual budget is $6.7 million).
+- Governance and Treasury allows stakeholders in Dash to determine the direction of the project and devotes 10% of the block reward to development of the project and ecosystem (as of May 2018, our annual budget exceeds $30 million).

 - Dash Evolution will make using cryptocurrency as easy as using PayPal.